BigSense/vSense/README.md

 ./vsense genkeys builder
 `

-Next, you can start the build environemnt:
+Next, you can start the build environment:

 `
 ./vsense start builder
 `

 You should now have two virtual machines: build and repo.
-By default, build runs a Jenkins instance that will poll the git repository every 15 minutes to determine if it needs to build new pacakges.
+By default, build runs a Jenkins instance that will poll the git repository every 15 minutes to determine if it needs to build new packages.
 You can start these jobs manually by going to `http://build.internal:8080` and executing the BigSense and LtSense jobs.

-TODO: insert screenshot
+TODO: insert screen shot

 Finally, you can create a local runtime environment that pulls packages from the local build environment: